 Anti-Racism Work Requires a Commitment to our Students

-- Prioritize the auditing and mapping of Pre-K through Grade 12 anti-racism teaching
+- Prioritize the auditing and mapping of Pre-K through Grade 12 anti-racism teaching and learning.

 - Support ongoing and new programming to foster student racial identity development.